riczorn/jolly-mx/README.md

 # Jolly MX Router Service

-Implement a Weighted Round Robin for Postfix Policy Server [SMTPD Access Policy Delegation](https://www.postfix.org/SMTPD_POLICY_README.html).
+Implement a Weighted Round Robin for Postfix Policy Server [SMTPD Access Policy Delegation](https://www.postfix.org/SMTPD_POLICY_README.html) permitting to route mails based on sender and recipient addresses, and warm up gradually new mailservers.

-This project started as a fork of [postfix-mx-pattern-router](https://github.com/filidorwiese/postfix-mx-pattern-router) but is incompatible with the original configuration.
+This project started as a fork of [postfix-mx-pattern-router](https://github.com/filidorwiese/postfix-mx-pattern-router) by Filidor Wiese and uses its mx lookup logic.

-This fork makes substantial changes to the original project by Filidor Wiese:
+## Main features

 - support for Weighted Round Robin mx server groups
 - each rule can target a specific group
 - all servers are used if no group is chosen by a rule and no default rule is set
 - server groups have the same percentage usage as the main list. keep this into consideration when choosing the percentage for the individual servers
-- New configuration in yaml
+- Configuration in yaml
   - **server perc** is the percentage out of 100 that this server should be chosen
   - **default** allows you to specify a default group; otherwise all servers are used
   - 💡 The script will look for `jolly-mx.yaml` in `/etc/postfix/` first, and then in its local directory unless overridden by `-c`.
-  - copy `jolly-mx.yaml.example` to `/etc/postfix/jolly-mx.yaml`, edit your server groups and pattern rules

 - on CTRL-C exit gracefully and show some stats such as :